-The Ashton Hope Keegan Foundation provides resources to empower women who strive to better their lives through education and job training.
+The Ashton Hope Keegan Foundation mission is to break the cycle of generational poverty through education and technical training.

 Although the women we serve today are struggling for subsistence, our goal is that they and their children will soon strive for their dreams.